Sunday Services

 The Fellowship is lucky to have several published authors in our midst.
 Please join us for an exploration of the creative process of story-telling and its importance in the world.

-• JANUARY 12, 2025
+• JANUARY 12, 2025: EVERYONE LISTENS TO EVERYONE

 • February's over-arching theme is the Practice of Inclusion.